 and with the aid of Adaptive Optics, she followed the movement of a dozen stars

 that were very close to the galactic center.
 NOVA created a really nice presentation:

 Monster of the Milky Way.
 Click on Monster

 to see the first 9:38 of the video on YouTube.
 But when you click on the image

 below-left, you will see a YouTube vide of the motion of the stars around an

-In the last 1990s and early years of this century, Dr. Andrea
+In the late 1990s and early years of this century, Dr. Andrea

 Ghez, at UCLA, painstakingly photographed the stars at the galactic core.
 Previous